kerigyl/dawntrail-notes/Dawntrail/Savage/Light-Heavyweight/M3S.md

 Same as the 2nd.
 ___
 ### Fusefield
 2 sets of debuffs (Support/DPS) to get rid of.
 "Curtain Call"-like mechanic.
+Fire in middle.
 Use P8S Snakes Prio:

 M1 M2 R1 R2 CW from A for both Supports and DPS.